101+ small business ideas to start now

 101. Pet care consultancy

-The pet sector has been one of the most well-publicised success stories of the past two years.
-When we were told to stay at home, households up and down the country invested in a furry friend for extra company.
-In the UK, it’s estimated that an astonishing 59% of households own a pet.
+In the UK, 57% of households owned a pet in 2023, translating to 16.2 million homes.
 To avoid super long and expensive veterinary training (on average £32,000 in degree fees) take shorter courses, like nutrition or grooming, which would allow you to sell expert services to consumers who are tired of expensive vet bills and want to find affordable advice on primary pet care.

 See also: Best business ideas: pet care